apache/datafusion/.github/pull_request_template.md

 Closes #.

+ # Rationale for this change
+ Why are you proposing this change?
+If this is already explained clearly in the issue then this section is not needed.
+ Explaining clearly why changes are proposed helps reviewers understand your changes and offer better suggestions for fixes.

 # What changes are included in this PR?

 There is no need to duplicate the description in the issue here but it is sometimes worth providing a summary of the individual changes in this PR.